Podcasts can be a multi-tasker’s dream.

 Podcast show notes give better detail

-When you’re listening to a podcast episode, it’s so easy to tune out and miss key points.
+When you’re listening to an episode, it’s so easy to tune out and miss key points.
 I frequently do this since I usually listen to podcasts when I’m getting ready for the day, eating a quick lunch, or cleaning my condo.

 For people like me who are in a rush (which is likely most of your audience), creating podcast show notes gives listeners like us a chance to catch up on what we may have missed.

-You can also turn themes from the podcast show notes into multiple blog posts.
+You can also turn themes from the show notes into multiple blog posts.

 Pro tip: Don’t forget to link back to each blog post when you do.
 It’ll boost your domain authority which helps with your SEO.